CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Whenever a card is discarded, destroyed, or defeated in combat it goes to the graveyard.
 Some cards can allow you to use cards in your graveyard, such as reanimating creatures or recovering cards for reuse.

 #### Exile
 Exile is the land beyond the graveyard.
-Cards in exile are usually gone for good or being stored there temporaily by some other ability.
+Cards in exile are usually gone for good or being stored there temporarily by some other ability.

 ### Deck construction and game formats
-Magic functions as a rules system with which you can play a variety of games, much like how a ball can be used for both soccer and basketball.
-These are called formats, and each one helps to define how the games is played more specifically.
+Magic functions as a rules system with which you can play a variety of games, much like how a ball can be used many different ways.
+These are called formats, and each one helps to define how the game is played more specifically.
 Unless otherwise noted, players should start the game with 20 life.
 In any format with more then 2 players, the starting player will get to draw on their first turn.

 #### Constructed
 In constucted formats, you bring your own deck of at least 60 cards.
 You are limited to 4 copies of any card, but may use an unlimited number of basic lands.
-The cards you may use in constructed formats are often defined by when they were printed.
-Standard encompasses cards printed in the last 2-3 years, wheras Pioneer allows cards printed since 2012.
-Older formats include Modern (2003 onward), and Legacy (All cards since the games inception in 1994).
+The cards you may use in constructed formats are often defined by when they were printed, and may have a list of banned cards.
+Standard encompasses cards printed in the last 2-3 years, whereas Pioneer allows cards printed since 2012.
+Older formats include Modern (2003 onward), and Legacy (All cards since the game's inception in 1993).

 #### Limited
-In limited formats, you open packs of cards to build you deck on the fly.
+In limited formats, you open booster packs of cards to build your deck on the fly.
 In all limited formats, your deck must contain at least 40 cards, and you may add an unlimited number of basic lands.
 This is no limit to the number of copies of a card you can play.

 ##### Draft
 In a draft event, you start at a table with several other players (usually 8 players total).
 Each player is given 3 packs of cards.
 The draft will start with each player opening their first pack of cards, selecting one card from it, and passing the remaining cards to the player to their left.
-When they receive a pack of cards from the player to their right, repeating this process until there are no more cards to select.
+Then they receive a pack of cards from the player to their right, choosing another card, and repeating this process until there are no more cards to select.
 Once the first pack is completed, players will open the second pack, and pass the cards to the right, picking one at a time as before.
 The third pack goes back to the left.
-Once all players have completed their selections, they will build their decks using them.
+Once all players have completed their selections, they will build their decks using their chosen cards.

 ##### Sealed
 In a sealed event, you start with 6 packs of cards.
 Open all 6 and build the best deck you can from the contents.